rootstrap/arqo/README.md

 :warning: Rspec is the only test framework supported for now.

-If your query object is based on another class, you can set the `associated_to` attribute to automatically override the `associated_relation` method.
+If your query object is based on another class, you can set the `associated_relation` attribute to automatically override the `associated_relation` method.

     $ rails generate query CustomUser assoacited_to:User